-- B. For all dives conducted beyond a comfortable swimming distance from shore, in areas of strong current, arduous egress or outside the no-decompression limits, a support boat and qualified operator is required to be in the immediate vicinity of the dive location and ready to render assistance as needed. - C. The small boat operator can serve as the DPIC as long as they are able to devote their full attention to the diving operation. - D. The DM/LD may require additional topside support personnel based on the conditions anticipated. - E. The UDS may waive the topside support requirement for OSHA-exempt dives where the ingress and egress is from shore.

-4.3.11 Standby Diver(s).

-- A. Standby diver(s) shall be configured in a similar fashion to Appendix 5 and ready to enter the water within one (1) minute of notification for all OSHA-subject dives and for OSHA-exempt dives: - 1) Conducted outside the no-decompression limits; or - 2) Conducted in overhead environments where direct ascent to the surface is limited (e.g., hulls of ships, wreck penetrations, ice); or - 3) Involving tethered/line-tended scuba diving by a solo diver; or - 4) When an operational risk assessment deems it appropriate... - B. Depending on the situation, options for standby divers include: - 1) A buddy team of scuba divers: - 2) A solo line-tended scuba diver; or - 3) A solo tethered scuba diver with voice communications. - C. Unless called to action, the standby diver must remain on the surface during dives. - D. DMs may serve as standby divers, but if they are deployed, another topside support person must take their place. - E. All efforts should be taken to minimize physical and environmental stressors on the standby diver(s) as they perform their duties. - F. In certain situations, the NDCSB may approve the use of on-bottom safety diver(s) in lieu of standby divers for OSHA-exempt dives.
+- B. For all dives conducted beyond a comfortable swimming distance from shore, in areas of strong current, arduous egress or outside the no-decompression limits, a support boat and qualified operator is required to be in the immediate vicinity of the dive location and ready to render assistance as needed. - C. For operations from a small boat: - 1) When liveboating, a separate vessel operator and DPIC are required; - 2) When anchored (or moored), a single vessel operator can also serve as the DPIC, provided they can devote their full attention to the diving operations.
+Exceptions include areas of high vessel traffic or current, which may require a separate vessel operator and DPIC. - D. The DM/LD may require additional topside support personnel based on the conditions anticipated. - E. Operations from NOAA owned or contracted small boats shall be in accordance with the NOAA Small Boat Standards and Procedures Manual. - F. The UDS may waive the topside support requirement for OSHA-exempt dives where the ingress and egress is from shore. - 4.3.11 Standby Diver(s). - A. Standby diver(s) shall be configured in a similar fashion to Appendix 5 and ready to enter the water within one (1) minute of notification for all OSHA-subject dives and for OSHA-exempt dives: - 1) Conducted outside the no-decompression limits; or - 2) Conducted in overhead environments where direct ascent to the surface is limited (e.g., hulls of ships, wreck penetrations, ice); or - 3) Involving tethered/line-tended scuba diving by a solo diver; or - 4) When an operational risk assessment deems it appropriate.. - B. Depending on the situation, options for standby divers include: - 1) A buddy team of scuba divers; - 2) A solo line-tended scuba diver; or - 3) A solo tethered scuba diver with voice communications. - C. Unless called to action, the standby diver must remain on the surface during dives. - D. DMs may serve as standby divers, but if they are deployed, another topside support person must take their place.

-4.3.12 Termination of Dive.

-- A. It is the responsibility of the diver to terminate the dive, without fear of penalty, whenever they feel it is unsafe to continue the dive, unless to do so compromises the safety of another diver already in the water. - B. A dive shall be terminated when: - Scuba cylinder pressure approaches a level below which the diver and their buddy would be unable to safely reach the dive platform with at least 500 psi in their cylinder(s); - 2) A diver, DM, LD, or vessel captain requests termination; - 3) A diver fails to respond correctly to communications or signals from a dive team member: - 4) A diver loses visual or physical contact with his dive buddy for more than one (1) minute: - 5) A diver begins to use a reserve breathing gas supply, other than during a drill; - 6) A diver begins to use an alternate air source, other than during a drill; - 7) A diver begins buddy breathing, other than during a drill; - 8) An emergency recall is activated from the surface; - 9) There is an equipment failure that may compromise the safety of the diving operation; - 10) Conditions become unsafe for divers or support personnel; or - 11) The standby diver(s) has been deployed to assist any diver.
+- E. All efforts should be taken to minimize physical and environmental stressors on the standby diver(s) as they perform their duties. - F. In certain situations, the NDCSB may approve the use of on-bottom safety diver(s) in lieu of standby divers for OSHA-exempt dives. - 4.3.12 Termination of Dive. - A. It is the responsibility of the diver to terminate the dive, without fear of penalty, whenever they feel it is unsafe to continue the dive, unless to do so compromises the safety of another diver already in the water. - B. A dive shall be terminated when: - Scuba cylinder pressure approaches a level below which the diver and their buddy would be unable to safely reach the dive platform with at least 500 psi in their cylinder(s); - 2) A diver, DM, LD, or vessel operator requests termination; - A diver fails to respond correctly to communications or signals from a dive team member; - A diver loses visual or physical contact with his dive buddy for more than one (1) minute; - 5) A diver begins to use a reserve breathing gas supply, other than during a drill; - 6) A diver begins to use an alternate air source, other than during a drill; - 7) A diver begins buddy breathing, other than during a drill; - 8) An emergency recall is activated from the surface; - 9) There is an equipment failure that may compromise the safety of the diving operation; - 10) Conditions become unsafe for divers or support personnel; or - 11) The standby diver(s) has been deployed to assist any diver.